 We pay the Managing Dealer selling commissions over time as a shareholder servicing fee with respect to our outstanding Class D shares equal to 0.25% per annum of the aggregate NAV of all our outstanding Class D shares, including any Class D shares issued pursuant to our distribution reinvestment plan.
 The shareholder servicing fees are paid monthly in arrears.
-The Managing Dealer reallows (pays) all or a portion of the shareholder servicing fees to participating brokers and servicing brokers for ongoing shareholder services performed by such brokers, and will waive shareholder servicing fees to the extent a broker is not eligible to receive it for failure to provide such services.
-The Managing Dealer has agreed to waive shareholder servicing fees for Class D shares for the first nine months following the date on which we break escrow for this offering.
+The Managing Dealer reallows (pays) all or a portion of the shareholder servicing fees to participating brokers and servicing fores for ongoing shareholder servicing fer failure to provide such services.
+The Managing Dealer ta broker is not eligible to receive it for failure to provide such services.
+The Managing Dealer to waive shareholder servicing fees for the first nine months following the date on which we break escrow for this offering.